-As disclosed in Part I, Item 3, "Legal Proceedings-Mexico Investigation" above, As previously disclosed, the Company has retained outside legal counsel and forensic accountants to conduct an investigation of its operations in Mexico, focusing on the legality under the FCPA, and certain local laws of certain payments related to loans, the maintenance of the Company's books and records associated with such payments, and the treatment of compensation matters for certain employees.
+As disclosed in Part I, Item 3, "Legal Proceedings-Mexico Investigation" above, As previously disclosed, the Company retained outside legal counsel and forensic accountants to conduct an investigation of its operations in Mexico, focusing on the legality under the FCPA, and certain local laws of certain payments related to loans, the maintenance of the Company's books and records associated with such payments, and the treatment of compensation matters for certain employees.

-The investigation continues to address whether and to what extent improper payments, which may violate the FCPA and other local laws, were made approximately between 2010 and 2017 by or on behalf of WAC de Mexico, to government officials in Mexico relating to loans made to unionized employees.
+The investigation addressed whether and to what extent improper payments, which may violate the FCPA and other local laws, were made approximately between 2010 and 2017 by or on behalf of WAC de Mexico, to government officials in Mexico relating to loans made to unionized employees.
 The Company voluntarily contacted the SEC and the DOJ in June 2017 to advise both agencies that an internal investigation was underway and that the Company intended to cooperate with both agencies.
 The Company has and will continue to cooperate with both agencies.
-The SEC has issued a formal order of investigation.
-A conclusion cannot be drawn at this time as to what potential remedies these agencies may seek.
-The Company cannot determine at this time the ultimate effect that the investigation or any remedial measures will have on its financial condition or results of operations.
+The SEC issued a formal order of investigation.